dev-bootcamp-2019/final-project-kejitan/EVcharging/README.md

 Users can find the history of Charging Slots they paid for in *My Payments*.

 EVutility owners can find the history of Charging Slots they sold in *My EVutilities* > *Sold Slots*.

+Cost of the Ev charging slot is based on kWH and duration of time requested by the following formula.
+The time is in seconds, and is given in wei. cost in wei = 10000000000000*duration (insecond) + 3000000000000000*kWH

+It was intended to use URL query for Oracle that would calculate the cost based on EV station ID since the location parking rates and energy rates are expected to be based on location.
+However, I did not have time to implement Oracle.

 The main contract is `EVcharging`, implemented in *Solidity*.
 It uses `SafeMath` library base contract provided by Zeppelin.
 Zeppelin package code is updated manually from their github and the used files are saved to the repository.